appsquickly/typhoon/README.md

 we were still in the midst of a hangover after ___everyone___ had to have XML on their product sales-pitch in the early 2000s.
 (Its funny and ironic that we were all unaware about being caught-up in the subsequent ___annotation craze___ that followed!).
 It's the classic _builder with a new hammer and everything looks like a nail_ story . .
-I think we're over both of those phases now, and in the words of
+Folks, its 2013 and I think we're over both of those phases now.
+In the words of
 <a href="http://en.wikipedia.org/wiki/Bruce_Lee">Bruce Lee</a> -- _"Annotations are annotations, and XML is XML"_.

 # Usage